realTristan/Reborn/README.md

 Because Reborn is implemented entirely in Rust, you can expect fast, and reliable program connectivity.

 # Program Preview
+The program has two primary screens.
+The first is the registration screen.
+When an user registers with their username, they can no longer change it.
+Their username becomes bound to their hwid.
+This makes it much easier to detect hwid spoofers who are most likely cheating.
+The second screen is for token input.
+As a tournament host, you can generate a token in your discord server, with the `/token create` discord command.
+This makes it so that all data and screenshots get sent to that channel.
 <div float="left">
 <img src="https://user-images.githubusercontent.com/75189508/210023258-362d4ca1-9f21-4d33-b9a5-579b0796bc58.PNG" width="400" height="375">
 <img src="https://user-images.githubusercontent.com/75189508/210025481-cddd53e1-99ae-4f29-a723-ac355593c81d.PNG" width="400" height="375">